 Prediabetes typically carries no symptoms, though observant patients may notice thirst, frequent urination, fatigue, or blurry vision.

-Blood screening for prediabetes can be performed at a clinic or lab, or at home using an imaware™ home screening kit.
+Blood screening for prediabetes can be performed at a clinic or lab, or at home using a home screening kit.

 If you suspect or discover that you have prediabetes, the condition can often be reversed before it progresses to T2D.
 Steps you can take to reverse prediabetes include: